Centre Manager: Sue Gleaves

 The Centre opened in 2010 and aims to support families to give their children the very best start in life by improving health, education and quality of life.
 We work with families and/or carers and listen to their views and the views of the children.
-We have a wide range of support on offer to all families with children under five and expectant parents, providing services and advice on a wide range of topics from child development to healthy lifestyles.
+We have a wide range of support on offer to all families with children under five and expectant parents, providing services and advice on a wide range of topics from parenting skills to healthy lifestyles.

 What we do

 We work closely with local health professionals, Job Centre Plus, early years practitioners, children's service on the Isle of Wight and many other partner agencies so that children and their families can receive support and advice in matters relating to health, education, training and employment opportunities, childcare and early years provision.
 We also provide Stay and Play sessions where families can play together and learn how to support their children’s development and learning at home.